stuifzand-software/Business-MollieAPI/README.md

 # DESCRIPTION

-Business::iDEAL::MollieAPI is the implementation of the new Mollie API.
+Business::MollieAPI is the implementation of the new Mollie API.

 It supports multiple payment methods: iDEAL, MisterCash and creditcard.